iCliniq Logo

 The following measures can be taken to prevent this infection:

-• Always rinse all vegetables and fruits before consumption under running tap water.
-Even if the vegetable or fruit is peeled when you get it, it is advisable to always wash it before taking it.
+• Always rinse all vegetables and fruits under running tap water before consumption.
+Even if the vegetable or fruit is peeled when you get it, it is advisable to always wash it before eating it to prevent Listeria contamination.

-• Keep uncooked food like meat and poultry separately.
-Do not mix it with vegetables, fruits, and any ready-to-eat or instant food.
+• Keep uncooked food like meat and poultry separate.
+Do not mix it with vegetables, fruits, ready-to-eat food, or instant food.

 • Always wash your hands before preparing or eating food.
-Also, wash beakers, knives, cutting boards and anything and everything that you are going to use to handle or prepare the food.
+Also, wash beakers, knives, cutting boards, and everything you use to handle or prepare the food.

 • Keep your refrigerators clean.

-• Use and finish all the instant food and pre-cooked food as soon as possible.
+• Use and finish all the instant and precooked food as soon as possible.

-• Do not eat any raw or uncooked food nor drink raw milk or any food that contains unpasteurized milk in them.
+• Do not eat raw or uncooked food, drink raw milk, or eat any food that contains unpasteurized milk.

-• Those who are at high risk, like pregnant women, are advised not to eat outside instant foods like hot dogs, etc., or any refrigerated meat, soft cheese, refrigerated seafood, etc.
+• Those at high risk, like pregnant women, are advised not to eat outside instant foods like hot dogs, etc., or any refrigerated meat, soft cheese, refrigerated seafood, etc.

-Listeriosis is a very common condition that is mostly self-limiting and asymptomatic, but there are chances for it to turn fatal also.
+Listeriosis is a very common condition that is mostly self-limiting and asymptomatic, but it can turn fatal.
 Hence, it is advisable to have detailed knowledge about it so that you can seek medical attention as soon as possible, especially in high-risk individuals.
-You can always contact physicians anywhere, anytime, with the help of online medical platforms and thus, get your query solved instantly.
+With the help of our medical platforms, you can always contact our physicians anywhere, anytime, and thus get your query solved instantly.

 Frequently Asked Questions